caring for your antique quilt

 • Grandmother's Secret Stain Removal (on Amazon and some large department stores).

 • Oxiclean for bright whites (you can use this with colors, too).
-Note: Oxiclean contains chemicals that may weaken the fabrics and will lighten the colors of your quilt; however, it can be useful when quilts are majorly stained or yellowed.
+Note: Oxiclean contains chemicals that may weaken the fabrics and will lighten the colors of your quilt.
+We don’t recommend this with older 19th century quilts.
+However, it can be useful when quilts with white backgrounds are majorly stained or yellowed.

 • Lie a sheet on the grass, then lie the quilt on the sheet.
 Grass and sun can be miracle workers in their ability to lighten stains.